jobayer1n1/Magnet_Party/README.md

 # how to use :
+- download and move the .exe file to a specific folder otherwise its execution will install its requirements in the downloaded folder
 - takes some time in first run to setup
 - add any torrent and stream